Chaim Loike: Kosher bird species

 Jewish law also dictates that birds that interbreed can be considered members of the same species.
 This is one of the reasons why turkeys, which were unknown in the Middle East in ancient time, are considered kosher by many Jewish groups.
 Over the past decade, Chaim Loike has interviewed Jewish elders from far-flung communities, such as Afghanistan, to document their traditions regarding kosher bird species.

 He has also extensively bred and raised many exotic birds in order to determine their kosher status.
 Loike worked extensively on different species of quails in order to determine if they are kosher, and his research was used by Rabbi Yisroel Belsky as the basis for his ruling on the matter.
 He has also written on the subject of partridges, ruling that several different species should follow the precedent set by the chukar partridge and be considered kosher.
 In another instance, he raised runner ducks.

 Rabbi Loike lectures extensively for the Orthodox Union on the subject, often bringing live birds for the presentations.
-He is also a lecturer at Touro College.
+He is also a lecturer on a variety of topics at Touro College.